 Liquidity risk is the risk that an entity will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 We manage liquidity risk by maintaining adequate reserves and borrowing facilities and by continuously monitoring forecast and actual cash flows.
 Liquidity risks can manifest themselves when economic conditions deteriorate or when we have significant maturities of our financial instruments.

 Financing risks

-During 2023, and in addition to our regularly scheduled debt and lease repayments, we have committed to the following:
+During 2024 through the date of authorization of these financial statements, and in addition to our regularly scheduled debt and lease repayments, we have committed to the following: